Estádio José Alvalade

-The Estádio José Alvalade (/pt/; José Alvalade Stadium) is a football stadium in Lisbon, Portugal, home of Sporting Clube de Portugal.
+The Estádio José Alvalade (/pt/; José Alvalade Stadium) is a football stadium in Lisbon, Portugal, and is the home of Sporting CP.
 It was built adjacent to the site of the older stadium.
 The stadium is named after José Alvalade (1885–1918), the founder and first club member of Sporting CP in the early 20th century.

 Origin

 The previous José Alvalade Stadium was opened on 10 June 1956.
-Plans by Sporting CP to modernize the club in the late 1990s coincided with the decision to award Portugal the right to host UEFA Euro 2004, but the decision to build a new stadium, was made before.
+Plans by Sporting CP to modernize the club in the late 1990s coincided with the decision to award Portugal the right to host UEFA Euro 2004, but the decision to build a new stadium was made before.
 The construction began on 15 January 2001.
 The club's statutes dictated that the stadium would be called Estádio José Alvalade.
 It would be the club's seventh stadium.

 History

 The stadium is the center of a complex called Alvalade XXI, designed by Portuguese architect Tomás Taveira, which includes a mall called Alvaláxia with a 12-screen movie theater, a health club, the club's museum, a sports pavilion, a clinic, and an office building.
 The new Alvalade stadium cost €184 million to build, around €80 million more than originally planned, of which €17,907,915 was supported from the Portuguese state.
 On the exterior, the stadium featured multicoloured tiles which were later removed.
 In 2021, Sporting CP announced that it would change the colour of the seats in the multicoloured stands of Estádio José Alvalade to green (the main colour of the sports club).
 The colour change was completed in 2022.
-Originally the seats were arranged in a random-looking mosaic of mixed colours, however during its second decade of use these were all gradually changed to dark green, with the roof support towers and access stairways, initially bright yellow, also repainted green in 2011.
+Originally, the seats were arranged in a random-looking mosaic of mixed colours, however during its second decade of use these were all gradually changed to dark green, with the roof support towers and access stairways, initially bright yellow, also repainted green in 2011.

-Although it eventually received a fifth star becoming a UEFA 5-star stadium, it was initially classified by UEFA as a 4-star stadium.
+Although it eventually received a fifth star becoming a UEFA five-star stadium, it was initially classified by UEFA as a four-star stadium.
 The stadium – originally projected to hold 42,000 spectators at any given time – has a capacity of 50,095 and was acoustically engineered as a venue for major concerts.
 The stadium has also a total of 1,315 underground parking spaces, including 30 for disabled spectators.